Collecting and preserving stories for more than 100 years

 The National WWI Museum and Memorial, a 501(c)3 non-profit organization, has been adding to its world-class collection since 1920.
-It continues to actively collect objects and documents from all the belligerent countries in World War I, as well as historical materials relating to the Liberty Memorial, which is a National Historic Landmark and Congressionally-recognized memorial.
+It continues to collect artifacts and documents from all the belligerent countries of World War I, as well as historical materials relating to Liberty Memorial.

 Do you have a potential donation?